-The Frisco Fire Department includes sEVEN stations.
-FFD is made up of 176 paid personnel and approximately 30 volunteer firefighters who provide professional and administrative support within the Fire Department.
+The Frisco Fire Department includes EIGHT stations.
+FFD is made up of 207 paid personnel and approximately 5 volunteer firefighters, who provide professional and administrative support within the Fire Department.

-9-1-1 emergency calls are answered at the City of Frisco Communications Dispatch Center, located at the Police Department.
-Dispatchers assign the emergency calls to Fire Department units using a Computer Aided Dispatch (CAD) system, allowing the closest available fire apparatus to be dispatched to the call, thus ensuring a rapid response.
-Firefighters are alerted via radio and Mobile Data Computers (MDC) with information regarding the type and location of the emergency.
+9-1-1 emergency calls are answered at the City of Frisco Communications Dispatch Center at the Police Department.
+Dispatchers assign the emergency calls to Fire Department units using a computer-aided dispatch (CAD) system, allowing the closest available fire apparatus to be dispatched to the call, ensuring a rapid response.
+Firefighters are alerted via radio and mobile data computers (MDC) with information regarding the type and location of the emergency.

 The Frisco Fire Department responds to more than 9,500 emergency calls annually.
 In addition to fire suppression, FFD provides responses for emergency medical services (EMS); hazardous materials (HAZMAT); specialized rescue, including high angle; motor vehicle accidents; automatic alarm investigations, and other public assistance calls.